ANALYSIS-For airlines, China boom now exposes them to risk as coronavirus slams market

 For Chinese airlines, the biggest of which are state-backed, the impact of the new coronavirus has been swift.
 On Wednesday, 23% of departures from Shanghai Hongqiao airport had been cancelled, according to FlightRadar24, compared with 8% at the more internationally focused Shanghai Pudong airport.

+Overall, almost 9% of Chinese domestic and international flights did not take off as scheduled from Jan.
+23 to 27, according to Cirium aviation data reflecting aircraft movements and official cancellations.
+Besides Wuhan, the worst-affected airports were Beijing, Ghangzhou and Shanghai.

-Mike Boyd, head of U.S.-based aviation consultancy Boyd Group International, said that he had forecast airport traffic in China to rise 8.1% in 2020, but that he now sees traffic growing at less than half that rate.
+Mike Boyd, head of U.S.-based aviation consultancy Boyd Group International, said he had forecast airport traffic in China to rise 8.1% in 2020 but now sees traffic growing at less than half that rate.

 "It is a real slam," he said.